 We believe a collaborative approach is vital to support and improve young adult mental health and fitness throughout the UK.

-To deliver our aim of supporting Student and Young Adult Mental Health, Fitness & Wellbeing and to reduce the feelings of isolation and loneliness, we need every University and College Leadership Team and every Student Union in the UK to invite and encourage their students, and staff, to take part in the BRIT 2021 Challenge.
+To deliver our aim of supporting Student and Young Adult Mental Health, Fitness & Wellbeing and to reduce the feelings of isolation and loneliness, we need every University and College Leadership Team and every Students' Union in the UK to invite and encourage their students, and staff, to take part in the annual BRIT Challenge.

-The success of The BRIT 2021 Challenge requires a whole university, college and community approach to Young Adult Mental Health.
+The success of the annual BRIT Challenge requires a whole university, college and community approach to Young Adult Mental Health.

-To invite and encourage their members to champion The British Inspiration Trust’s aims and the BRIT 2021 Challenge, we are delighted to have partnered with Education Governing Bodies who share our vision.
+To invite and encourage their members to champion The British Inspiration Trust’s aims and the annual BRIT Challenge, we are delighted to have partnered with Education Governing Bodies who share our vision.

 Their Chief Executives & Chairs will ensure our invitations are sent out to every University Vice-Chancellor and College Principal in the UK so that the leadership of each institution champions, promotes and participates in our campaign and event.

-The NUS are also partnering with us and will encourage every Student Union to enter teams for our BRIT 2021 Challenge in order to fundraise, maximise student participation and champion both inclusivity and adaptive sport involvement.
+The NUS have also partnered with us to encourage every Students' Union to enter teams in the annual BRIT Challenge in order to fundraise, maximise student participation and champion both inclusivity and adaptive sport involvement.

 Our aim of delivering inspiration to students and young adults at universities and colleges is through the support of British Sporting Icons acting as British Inspiration Trust (BRIT) Ambassadors.